jwidauer/raytracing/README.md

-# raytracing
+# Raytracing

-Project following the book series of [raytracing in a weekend](raytracing.github.io).
+Project following the book series of [raytracing in a weekend](https://raytracing.github.io).